Cornell Optional Email Alias FAQ

 If people send me messages at both my NetID@cornell.edu address and my new Alias email address, will I still get all my messages?

 Yes yes yes.
-When a message with your Alias address arrives at the CIT mail servers, it gets routed to exactly the same place as your NetID address.
+Messages with your Alias address are routed to exactly the same place as your NetID address.
 You can use both addresses if you like, or either one.
 Your choice.

 Can I sign in to my email (Outlook, Outlook Web App, Mail, etc.) and other Cornell services using my Alias instead of my NetID?